the basics of Google ad grants for charities

 As the maximum bid amount is limited to $2 for grant accounts, your Quality Score (QS) is of key importance.
 The exact method by which Google calculates QS is top secret, however it’s Google’s way of determining the relevancy of your web page to a user’s query.

 Important factors for determining QS include:

-- Click Through Rate (CTR), which is how many times your ad is clicked on once seen (most charities should be aiming for at least 3% on this)
+- Click Through Rate (CTR), which is how many times your ad is clicked on once seen – charities need to be achieving at least 5% on this

 - Whether the language in the ad matches the keywords and search query

 - Whether your charity’s destination/landing page also matches the keywords and search query